moody/Wux/README.md

 - Predictable state updates through a single store and pure reducer functions
 - Reducer composition via `CombineReducers`
 - Batched dispatches to limit redundant listener notifications
+- Middleware for intercepting, transforming, or short-circuiting dispatched actions
 - A small set of table and array utility methods (`Map`, `Filter`, `Reduce`, etc.)
 - Fully annotated with [LuaCATS](https://luals.github.io/wiki/annotations/) for autocomplete and type-checking in editors
 - No dependencies